MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/update-extension.md

 1. After you make the changes, select **Save** > **Publish** to update your extension listing, and start the certification process.
 1. After the `Status` column displays `In the store`, your extension update is available on the Microsoft Edge Add-ons store.

-After your extension has been initially published, you will be able to update it programmatically by [Using the Microsoft Edge Add-ons API][UsingAddonsAPI] (a proposal out for review).
+After your extension has been initially published, you will be able to update it programmatically by [Using the Microsoft Edge Add-ons API][UsingAddonsAPI] (a proposal that's open for review).

 ### Update your extension during the certification step